-Remember that when training your dog that it takes time and patience, you may find you and your dog are doing well one week, only to go backwards the next.
+Remember when training your dog it takes time and patience, you may find you and your dog are doing well one week, only to go backwards the next.
 Try to treat training as an enjoyable event.
 In the dog world, there is a phrase it is about the journey not the destination!
 There is no set timeline when it comes to when you will achieve what you want, it all depends on the time you put in with your dog both at training and in your home environment.

 Below are some tips and hints to use when you first start training your dog, As well as our responsibilities as owners of our dogs.

 - If you are using a check chain, why put the check chain on a special way?
 If the loop is not on the underside of the chain, it will not release immediately after you have checked the dog, but will continue to stay tight around the dog’s neck.

 - Why step off on the left foot?
 It is the leg nearest the dog; he will feel it move and therefore soon learns that when you move, he moves.